 A Touch of Purple

 Roselind Wilson Design was selected by the client to transform a 6,000-square-foot whitewashed Palace Court apartment in London's Bayswater into an elegant residence that would harmoniously wed three generations' varied tastes under one roof.
-The request for the master bath was to create a luxurious look with a modern twist, which was attained by setting a slim, curving tub against an antiqued mirror backdrop.
+The request for the primary bath was to create a luxurious look with a modern twist, which was attained by setting a slim, curving tub against an antiqued mirror backdrop.
 Concrete floor tiles add color and texture to the scheme.
 The modern twist: a vibrant contemporary purple Gessi basin and fixtures.Continue to 21 of 32 below.

 21 of 32